Location & Continent

 Geology and Landscape Formation

-The geological history of the Sahara is complex and fascinating.
-It includes volcanic formations, sedimentary basins, and extensive sandstone plateaus.
-Winds and occasional floods continuously shape dunes, creating patterns that shift over time.
-Salt flats, known as chotts, and gravel plains are common, while erosional features carve out canyons and valleys.
-These formations provide insights into Earth’s climatic and tectonic history.
+The geological history of the Sahara includes volcanic formations, sedimentary basins, and extensive sandstone plateaus.
+Wind and occasional flooding continue to shape dunes, forming patterns that shift over time.
+Salt flats, known as chotts, and gravel plains are widespread, and erosion has cut canyons and valleys into the rock.
+These formations record past climatic and tectonic processes in the region.

 Challenges and Conservation